Our House

 Natural enemies in your garden

+There are thousands of predatory and parasitic insects and mites.
+For gardeners the most important ones are lady beetles, syrphid flies, lacewings, predator mites and certain wasps.
 The best sources of natural enemies for your garden are native plants in the area.
 Predators and parasites that migrate off native, natural areas into the garden are adapted to local conditions and will do the best job of pest control.

-Related information:
+Related Articles

 Mission: To provide accurate, up-to-date and unbiased information for solving common insect and mite problems around your home, business and landscape using least-toxic methods.

-Please see the Disclaimer statements as well (sorry, but these are necessary).
+Please see the Disclaimer statements as well.